BleachDev/BleachHack/README.md

 ## Plans

-custom blue rpc logo
+ - [x] custom blue RPC logo
-UI on by default
+ - [x] UI on by default
-add border to gui
+ - [x] add border to gui
-auto-trap module
+ - [ ] auto-trap module
-better crystal-aura module
+ - [ ] better crystal-aura module
+ - [x] drawn modules command to unlist stuff in arraylist
+ - [ ] change hover module description colors to match theme
+ - [ ] make surround walk to center of block not tp
+ - [x] syncronize all the rgb in the gui color picker
+ - [ ] draggable or xyz customizable UI modules
+ - [ ] ability to save configs and switch between them
+ - [ ] ability to create columns and add/remove modules to them
-other stuff i dont remember
+ - [ ] other stuff i dont remember